-The City of Arkansas City presents the 2020 Consumer Confidence Report.
-This brochure is a snapshot of the quality of the water that we provided last year.
+The City of Arkansas City presents the 2022 Consumer Confidence Report.
+This report is a snapshot of the quality of the water that we provided last year.
 Included are the details about where your water comes from, what it contains, and how it compares to Environmental Protection Agency (EPA) and State standards.
 We are committed to providing you with information because informed customers are our best allies.
 If you would like to observe the decision-making process that affect drinking water quality, please call Rod Philo at 620-441-4484.
 It is important that customers be aware of the continued efforts that are made to improve their water systems.
-During the 2019 calendar year, we had 2 violations of drinking water regulations.